Islanders GM Lou Lamoriello has made his bets, but will they pay off?

 Pelech's tough recovery

-Adam Pelech missed the rest of the regular season after sustaining an Achilles’ tendon injury on Jan.
-2, 2020 and was only able to return for the Islanders’ playoff run to the NHL semifinals because the COVID-19 pandemic delayed the postseason until that August.
+Adam Pelech missed the rest of the regular season after suffering an Achilles tendon injury on Jan.
+2, 2020, and was able to return for the Islanders’ playoff run to the NHL semifinals only because the COVID-19 pandemic delayed the postseason until that August.

 But the defenseman said his recent recovery from a head injury was much more difficult.
 Pelech missed 21 games from Dec.
 6-Jan.
 21.